ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 10.9.4 Constraint Validation

 This section describes the constraint validation features provided by the Ballerina GraphQL package.
-See [Constraint Configurations](#718-constraint-configurations) section for information on how to configure constraints.
+See the [Constraint Configurations](#718-constraint-configurations) section for information on how to configure constraints.

 If constraint validation support is enabled, the GraphQL service verifies all constraints set on the GraphQL inputs when executing the resolver.
 By default, constraint validation is enabled for Ballerina GraphQL services.